brian8759/TweetVis/README.md

 of this tweet, and show it up in the info window.
 This way can handle 5285 tweets at one time.
 However, when it comes to 7000 tweets, it does not work!

+Add one important functionality:
+With the help of Twit, we can stream live tweets now, and apply some filters, such as location and key word.